Red Mass for Supreme Court Justices, Judges and Government Officials

 At a brunch following the Mass, local professionals and a law firm will be honored with Pro Bono Legal Awards in recognition of volunteer service.
-Last year, $8 million in pro bono legal services were donated to people in need through the Archdiocesan Legal Network.
+This past year, $7 million in pro bono legal services were donated to people in need through the Archdiocesan Legal Network.

-The Archdiocese of Washington is home to over 600,000 Catholics living in Washington, DC and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.
+The Archdiocese of Washington is home to over 620,000 Catholics, 139 parishes and 96 Catholic schools, located in Washington, DC, and five Maryland counties: Calvert, Charles, Montgomery, Prince George’s and St. Mary’s.